Azure/azure-relay/samples/hybrid-connections/node/hyco-https-simple/README.md

 ## Code

- If you are familiar with the regular 'https' module, you will find the code below just as familiar.
+ If you are familiar with the regular 'https' module, you will find the code below as familiar.
 Request and response and error handling is identical.

 ``` js